psd/openregister/README.md

     Options:
-      -h, --host TEXT      host for server, defaults to 127.0.0.1 -r, --register TEXT  Serve a single register, otherwise serve all know registers as a catalog
-      -p, --port INTEGER   port for server, defaults to 8088 -d, --debug          More verbose logging and automatically reload on changes
+      -h, --host TEXT      host for server, defaults to 127.0.0.1 -p, --port INTEGER   port for server, defaults to 8088 -d, --debug          More verbose logging and automatically reload on changes